The Secrets to Healthy Hair

 If your hair is fine and weak, use coconut oil to hydrate and strengthen it in addition to including more protein in your diet.

-The first secret to healthy hair is a healthy scalp.
+The first of the secrets to healthy hair is a healthy scalp.
 When our scalp is healthy, it’s easy to get your hair looking fabulous.
-That’s why we’re going to show you some of the best kept secrets for a healthy scalp and a head of full, healthy hair.
+That’s why we’re first going to show you some of the best kept secrets for a healthy scalp and a head of full, healthy hair.

 - Mix ten drops of pure lavender essential oil with an ounce of almond or jojoba oil.
-Gently massage into the scalp with circular motions for 5 minutes.
+Gently massage into your scalp with circular motions for 5 minutes.

 - For sensitive scalps, massage using only jojoba oil for five minutes before showering.